mooreolith/mooreolith/README.md

 I've been developing Javascript applications since around 2010, first as an unsuccessful freelancer, later at a string of software companies.
 If you'd like to hire someone who's been out of work since the pandemic started, (or just wanna chat), please feel free to email me at [joshua.moore@verticesandedges.net](mailto:joshua.moore@verticesandedges.net).

-Thank you for your time:
+Thank you for your time.
-Joshua M. Moore